InesSosa95/PHANtom/README.md

 # PHANtom
 An aspect language for Pharo Smalltalk

-This is an aspect languaje for Pharo Smalltalk made by Johan Fabry and Daniel Galdames.
+This is an aspect language for Pharo Smalltalk made by Johan Fabry and Daniel Galdames.
 I did not made this, I just Migrated to the latest Pharo version and upload it here.